So, what have I been doing lately?

 The whole reason for trying to learn modeling, of course, is that the 3D program that I use will let me build a scene and render it to use as an illustration, but since it is not a modeling program, I am limited to using whatever commercial models are already available.
 Not everything that one needs in a given illustration is.
-Sometimes one can commission something, and there are a number of volunteers who are usually willing to help in the case of building props.
+Sometimes one can commission something, and there are a number of volunteers in the various 3D forums who are usually willing to help in the case of building props.
 But it was reaching a point that it made sense to at least try to see whether I was likely to be able to address the problem on my own.

 So here is an Alien.
 I have no earthly use for an Alien, but at least I managed to make a silly illo with it.